-Standard and requirements Met Information, named

-(Y/N) person or comment

-1. You should identify and assign roles and

-responsibilities to manage your filtering and monitoring systems

-monitoring systems

-Governing bodies and proprietors have overall strategic

-responsibility for filtering and monitoring and need

-assurance that the standards are being met.

-It must be clear who is responsible and it must be

-possible to make prompt changes to your provision.

-To do this thou should identify and assign:

-To do this, they should identify and assign:

-a member of the senior leadership team

-and a governor, to be responsible for

-ensuring these standards are met

-the roles and responsibilities of staff and

-third parties, for example, external service

-providers

-The senior leadership team are responsible for:

-procuring filtering and monitoring systems

-documenting decisions on what is blocked or

-allowed and why

-reviewing the effectiveness of your provision

-overseeing reports

-They are also responsible for making sure that all staff:

-understand their role

-are appropriately trained

-follow policies, processes and procedures

-act on reports and concerns

-Senior leaders should work closely with governors or

-proprietors, the designated safeguarding lead (DSL) and
+standards for schools and colleges - Guidance - GOV.UK (wy Standard and requirements Met Information, named (Y/N) person or comment 1.
+You should identify and assign roles and responsibilities to manage your filtering and monitoring systems nonitoring systems Governing bodies and proprietors have overall strategic responsibility for filtering and monitoring and need assurance that the standards are being met.
+It must be clear who is responsible and it must be possible to make prompt changes to your provision.
+To do this, they should identify and assign: a member of the senior leadership team and a governor, to be responsible for and a governor, to be responsible for ensuring these standards are met - the roles and responsibilities of staff and third parties, for example, external service providers The senior leadership team are responsible for: The senior readers in team are responsible for. procuring filtering and monitoring systems documenting decisions on what is blocked or allowed and why reviewing the effectiveness of your provision overseeing reports They are also responsible for making sure that all staff: understand their role are appropriately trained follow policies, processes and procedures act on reports and concerns Senior leaders should work closely with governors or proprietors, the designated safeguarding lead (DSL) and